-The termination rate of the loans under the RMP, the PRMP and the annuity policies under the Annuity Plan depend largely on the mortality rate (that is, life expectancy) of the borrowers and the annuitants respectively.
 The Group takes on longevity risk through setting prudent actuarial assumptions in mortality rates as well as future improvement in life expectancy.
 An annual risk analysis is conducted to assess the potential financial impact of longevity risk, as well as the interaction among the various risk factors under the RMP, the PRMP and the Annuity Plan.
 The mortality assumptions are reviewed on a regular basis.